Kontentski/Kontentski/README.md

-### Hi there 👋 my name is Ivan
+Hi there 👋 I'm Ivan

-- 🌱 I’m currently learning and practicing Golang and gRPC
+🧠 Backend Developer

-- 🧑‍💻 working on interesting projects like **weatherly, todo-app and webchat** to solidify my skills
+💼 Currently working at Webitel

-- 📫 You can reach me via telegram @Kontentski
+💬 Reach me on Telegram: @Kontentski